Rocko: Character

-Rocko lives in O-Town.
-Raised in Australia, Rocko later emigrated to the United States after he graduated high school.
-Murray suggests that Rocko's interest in the United States began with a vacation with his family as a youth; during the trip he met his future sidekick Filburt.
+In an early character profile presented to the networks, Murray described Rocko as "a young anthropomorphic Woody Allen, who has just moved away from his home into a surrealistic adult world."
+Raised in Australia, Rocko later emigrated to the fictional city of O-Town after he graduated high school.
+Murray suggests that Rocko's interest in the United States began with a vacation with his family as a youth; during the trip he met his friend Filburt.
 Murray allowed for directors to create inconsistencies, reflecting how friends possess different and varied, nostalgic memories of the past.
 For instance, in the episode "Put to Pasture" the writers portray Rocko, Filburt and Heffer Wolfe as students at O-Town High School.
-Murray received many pieces of mail regarding the storyline inconsistencies.
+Murray received many pieces of fan mail regarding the storyline inconsistencies.

-Rocko wears a blue shirt with purple triangles and orange shoes.
-He is known for being a loyal friend, not venturing outside his comfort zone and is known to say when a situation isn't going well: "_ day is a very dangerous day."
 In "Trash-O-Madness", a family photograph depicts Rocko with a mother, father, and a younger sibling.
 "Wimp On the Barby" shows Rocko's family again, revealing that his younger sibling is a sister.
 Murray created a narcoleptic older sister character named Magdalane "Maggie" in the episode "Wake Up Maggie" about her, but chose to never air the episode and never use the character.
 Magdalane was created as a mother with 2 children.

 Although personally hygienic, Rocko has an almost pathological tendency to neglect his living space; several episodes, such as "Unbalanced Load", involve Rocko attempting to rectify severe messes or lapses in maintenance.

-Rocko enjoys collecting comic books and likes rainbows.

 Nickelodeon South East Asia's website describes Rocko as "generally very polite and sometimes shy" and that provocation can lead Rocko to become "determined and forceful."
 Jean Prescott of The Sun Herald described Rocko as a "pudgy little wallaby star" who tries to "do what's right" and is devoted to his friend Heffer and dog Spunky.
 Prescott has called the character "lovable."
 Common Sense Media reviewer Andrea Graham, whose review is posted on Go.com, describes Rocko as "paranoid and obsessed with cleanliness" and that he initially perceives his neighbors to be "loud and messy."
 Graham describes Rocko as accepting of his neighbors' faults and seeing the positive qualities within them.

-In an early character profile presented to the networks Murray described Rocko as "a young anthropomorphic Woody Allen, who has just moved away from his home into a surrealistic adult world."